Oris vs. Longines: Comparing Craftsmanship, Style, and Value

 Oris vs Longines: Brand Positioning and Pricing

 From aviation pioneers to modern mechanical artisans, Oris and Longines carved distinct brand images that also impact how they are priced.
-Both offer a level of prestige and performance beyond mainstream watches, but still far more affordable than high luxury watch brands like Audemars Piguet or Patek Philippe.
+Both offer a level of prestige and performance beyond mainstream watches, but are still far more affordable than high-luxury watch brands like Audemars Piguet or Patek Philippe.

 Target Consumers